wordhater/WCM-UI/README.md

 under seemingly random circumstances the code will return an unchanged word count or a word count of 0

-need a better solution for increase
+need a better solution for increase... and decrease